 I agree to abide by this Code of Conduct.

 Name and signature of the employee or volunteer Date

 ^{} Reporting is required if the ground is reasonable, the Director of the Office of the pastoral personnel should be notified, if absent the Vicar General, if absent, the Chancellor.
-After investigation, if the reporting is justified, the Director of the Office of the pastoral personnel will report to the Director of Youth Protection.
+After investigation, if the reporting is justified, the Director of the Office of the pastoral personnel will report to the Director of Youth Protection in case the victim is minor.